jborean93/pyspnego/tests/integration/README.md

 ansible-playbook tests.yml -vv
 ```

+When running `main.yml` it will prompt for the Azure Pipelines artifacts URL to use as the compiled source of pyspnego.
+This URL can be gotten by clicking on the published artifacts of a CI run and getting the URL for the `wheels
+artifact.

 The following tags are set for `main.yml`

 * `template`: Re-template the test files to the test hosts